School of Music

 Students in the School of Music enjoy the use of extensive facilities in the Duerksen Fine Arts Center and Wiedemann Hall; these include the Lewis and Selma Miller Concert Hall and the recital/concert auditorium in Wiedemann Hall, which was constructed in 1986 to house the first Marcussen organ in North America.

-Students eligible for university enrollment may enter a music degree program.
-However, majors in music must demonstrate performance ability on a minimum of one instrument or in voice.
-After their initial registration, students have their proficiency judged by their major professor; thereafter, they must perform for a faculty jury each semester to determine their proficiency level and progress.
+Students eligible for university enrollment may enter a music degree program after completing a successful audition demonstrating performance ability on a minimum of one instrument or in voice.
+Students must perform for a faculty jury each semester to determine their proficiency level and progress.
 Semester proficiency cards, on which progress is recorded, are maintained for each student.

 All music majors must pass a piano proficiency examination.
 Entering students majoring in music whose background indicates they are competent in piano may pass the requirement by special examination.
 Students who have not satisfied all piano proficiency requirements must enroll in class piano until they meet those requirements.
 Transfer students who submit proof of the completion of a comparable piano proficiency examination by official transcript or letter from their former institutions are exempted from this requirement.

-All proficiency examinations must be passed before a student is allowed to student teach.
+All proficiency examinations must be passed before a student is allowed to student teach or graduate.

 Individual instruction is given in instruments and voice to develop musicianship, performance skills and reading knowledge of music literature.
 Specific requirements for each level are set by the individual applied areas.